 It, though, depends on your cats.
 Some may coexist on the same cat tree easily.
 Especially if the more dominant cat can take the top perch.
 Some cats, however, won’t be happy to share a cat tree.
 You have to make a judgment by what you observe.

 This may lead to the necessity of having more than one cat tree, placed in different locations.
 Of course, it’s not true if your cats get along well and do not mind the company of others.
 On the other hand, even cats who are friendly to each other will benefit from cat tree availability in alternating locations.
 Even a single cat household will benefit from it.
 Remember, cats love options.

 Encourage your cat to use the cat tree step by step

-However, for this to be effective, you must ensure, that any possible bother will not reach the cat on the cat tree.
-In the example, with dogs or small kids, you may provide the cat tree located so the dog (or the kid) is not able to reach the top shelf, or place it in a room, where the dog or kids do not enter often.
+However, it will only work if you ensure that any possible bother will not reach the cat on the cat tree.
+For example, with dogs or small kids, you may provide the cat tree located, so the dog (or the kid) is not able to reach the top shelf or place it in a room where the dog or kids do not enter often.

 If your kids are larger (this includes your spouse, parents, and grandparents), you may explain not to bother a cat, at times when he’s residing on a cat tree, and make sure that everyone (including you) sticks to this agreement.

 A cat tree must be like safe heaven in the eyes of your cat, and isn’t it the reason you’ve got the cat tree in the first place?